edpeyton/rpsi/README.md

 These prescribed values are common in the credit risk literature but are without justification.

-In this package we try to address this blind application of the PSI in industry by applying the statistical properties (Yurdakul & Naranjo, 2020) that provide better meaning than those currently perpetuated in the industry.
+In this package we try to address this blind application of the PSI by utilizing its statistical properties (Yurdakul & Naranjo, 2020), which provides better meaning than the approaches currently perpetuated in the industry.

 *****